 Energy Efficiency Ratio - EER

-The Energy Efficiency Ratio - EER - is a term generally used to define cooling efficiencies of unitary air-conditioning and heat pump systems.
+The Energy Efficiency Ratio - EER - is a term generally used to define cooling energy efficiency of unitary air-conditioning and heat pump system.

-The efficiency is determined at a single rated condition specified by an appropriate equipment standard and is defined as the ratio of net cooling capacity - or heat removed in Btu/h - to the total input rate of electric power applied - in Watts.
+The efficiency is determined at a single rated condition specified by an appropriate equipment standard and is defined as the ratio of net cooling capacity - or heat removed in Btu - to the total input rate of electric energy applied - in Wh .
 The units of EER are Btu/Wh .

 EER = energy efficient ratio (Btu/Wh)